 The grid element is a foundational layout element which allows you to organize, align, and position elements within columns on the page.

-Grids can contain up to 15 columns, separated by gutters.
+Grids can contain up to 12 columns, separated by gutters.
 The column and gutter widths are customizable.
+Important note: our grids work best for 2, 3, 4, 5, 6, and 12 column grids.

 Grids are particularly useful for optimizing designs across different devices: by changing grids from a side-by-side layout to a stack at narrower screen widths, you can easily make your website responsive.